 That’s why it can be a good idea to look for degree programs that are designed to be completed in three years.
 Another option is to look for degree programs that give designated three-year students priority in registration and class selection.

-That being said, these programs can be very demanding and exhausting, Wiedman said.
+But keep in mind these programs can be very demanding and exhausting, Wiedman cautioned.

 Go to college in the United Kingdom